croath/UIImageView-BetterFace/README.md

 UIImageView-BetterFace
 ======================

-a UIImageView extension to let the picture-cutting with faces showing better
+A UIImageView extension to let the picture-cutting with faces showing better

+Last update in v0.2_stable : add a UIImage+BetterFace category, so clipping images becomes possible(clap!)

 ##Why?